joedinsmoor/KaiOS.Scraper/README.md

 - Setup and installation configurations
 - Geolocation tagging with relevant connections to event logs using Google Earth
 - Timestamp recording with events tied to timestamps
+- Full directory parsing of all SQLite dbs

 *Future Features*